vanessly/league-of-legends-analysis/README.md

 ## Baseline Model
 ### Model Description and Evaluation

-### Why We Chose Logistic Regression
+#### Why We Chose Logistic Regression

 We chose logistic regression for our baseline model because it is particularly useful when we want to:
 - Predict probabilities associated with class membership
-- Work with multiclass settings using one-vs-rest or multinomial strategies
+- Work with multiclass settings or multinomial strategies

 #### Features Used
 We included the following seven features, all of which are **quantitative**: